mOctave/mapgen/README.md

 At this point, just running the command above won't work, because `example.txt` is an empty file.
 Thankfully, that can be fixed with the aid of any text editor, and a little bit of knowledge about the Endless Sky data file syntax (the syntax for the generator file is the same).

 Generator files can contain the following items:
+- A list of other config files this file `extends`
 - A reference to the `game directory` used to draw the map (all generator files must have one, which should at minimum have color definitions in it)
 - One or more `plugin directory`s containing excess content (completely optional)
 - One or more `viewport`s containing images that get rendered to files (technically optional, but nothing will happen if you don't have any)